ISO-B/pmb-pitft/README.md

 To change font edit /root/pmb-pitft/pmb-pitft/pitft_ui.py file line 26 and replace "helvetica-neue-bold.ttf" with your own font name. example "OpenSans-Bold.ttf".
 You can download Open Sans from www.fontsquirrel.com/fonts/open-sans.
 Transfer ttf file to /root/pmb-pitft/pmb-pitft/ folder.

-Use following command to start ui:
+This is now daemon and it has three commands: start, restart and stop Use following command to start ui:

-<code>screen sudo python /root/pmb-pitft/pmb-pitft/ui.py</code>
+<code>sudo python /root/pmb-pitft/pmb-pitft/ui.py start</code>

 TO-DO:
 =========
-- Daemonazing
-- Logging and better exception handling
 - Gestures
 - Playlist selector
 - Got other ideas?
 Post issue and tell me about it

 Author notes:
 =============
 There is probably better way doing somethings that I have done.
-Keep in mind that this is first(actually third) version.
 It would have been awesome to have this as mopidy extension, but I couldn't find way to pull that out.
 Since pygame screen things need root account/access.
 This took lot of trial and error.
 I have installed pi musicbox again and again counteless time before I managed to audio work with screen.

 There might be some bugs left, but don't worry we can fix those, hopefully.
 Feel free to give any improvement ideas.